SESARLab/mfh-dl-performace-testing/thesis.md

 - A MiddleManager, that handles ingestion of new data into the cluster

 As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
-Since one of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place, I configured the Druid cluster to work with HDFS by using [druid-hdfs-storage extensions](https://druid.apache.org/docs/latest/development/extensions-core/hdfs.html);
-Instead of using a local mount, Apache Druid directly used HDFS to store data segments.
+One of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place.
+To adhere to this requirement, I configured the Druid cluster to work with HDFS using [druid-hdfs-storage extensions](https://druid.apache.org/docs/latest/development/extensions-core/hdfs.html); Instead of using a local mount, Apache Druid directly used HDFS to store data segments.
+Integrating Druid with HDSF allows a user to ingest data formerly present on HDFS and exploit its essential peculiarity in terms of distributed storage, scalability, fault tolerance, and integration with the other MIND Foods HUB Data Lake components.
+The choice to use HDFS for batch data ingestion has a few drawbacks: the architecture is more complex since Apache Druids depend on an external Hadoop cluster and, more important, the waive to streaming ingestion mode, which enables users to perform real-time analytics on data.

 ### 2.2 Data generation

 To test both Druid and Hive, I generated 50 million rows (approximately 15 GB) of random, synthetic test data that can be downloaded from:

-At the time of this writing MIND Foods HUB project was starting to ingest data into the Apache Hive cluster, so I had a relatively small dataset that was not suited to test the performances of Big Data systems like Hive and Druid.
+At the time of this writing MIND Foods HUB project was starting to ingest data into the Apache Hive cluster, so I had a relatively small data-set that was not suited to test the performances of Big Data systems like Hive and Druid.
-To solve this problem, I wrote a Node.js application to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema and to provide a realistic dataset to work with.
+To solve this problem, I wrote a Node.js application to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema and to provide a realistic data-set to work with.
 The application code is hosted on SESAR Lab Github's organization: [https://github.com/SESARLab/mfh-measurements-generator]( https://github.com/SESARLab/mfh-measurements-generator).

 MIND Foods HUB data are stored in a single table, named `dl_measurements`, that follows a denormalized data model to avoid expensive join operations.